Delivering specialised programs for our clients across the globe.

 Kerry has worked on projects of all sizes – small, rural scale, up to a re-build of the Melbourne Water transfer network model from the latest GIS data.
 This model includes 965km of water mains, 679 valves, 55 reservoirs, 54 pumps and 4 supply sources.

-Bradley is a Civil Engineer with over six years of hydraulic engineering experience gained at Urban Water Solutions.
+Bradley is a civil engineer with over 9 years of hydraulic engineering experience gained at Urban Water Solutions.
 He has worked on multiple projects including model build and verification for both water supply and waste water systems using InfoWorks WS, CS and ICM software and stormwater data capture using ArcGIS.

 Bradley graduated Summa cum Laude (High Distinction) from Florida State University in May 2011.
 Florida State University is an ABET accredited university.
 He has completed his certification as an Engineer Intern which is recognized throughout the United States of America and is required in the US in order to work as a Civil Engineer.

 Kiara is a civil engineer with 6 years of hydraulic modelling experience gained at Urban Water Solutions.
 In her time at UWS she has worked on multiple projects for Clients across Australia and the USA.
 In addition to developing her skills with build / calibration for waste water systems using the InfoWorks ICM software, Kiara has well developed skills in data management, Excel and MapInfo GIS software.

 Kiara graduated with First Class Honours from the Royal Melbourne Institute of Technology (RMIT) in December 2015.
 The RMIT B.E Civil and Infrastructure (Hons) engineering program is accredited by Engineers Australia.

 B.E Civil and Infrastructure (Hons)